nattadasu/ryuuRyuusei/README.md

 > Utilize SIMKL for Metadata and TMDB for NSFW check

+- `/movie info` - Get information about a movie using direct SIMKL ID
+- `/movie search` - Search for a movie
 - `/tv info` - Get information about a TV show using direct SIMKL ID
 - `/tv search` - Search for a TV show
-- `/movie info` - Get information about a movie using direct SIMKL ID
-- `/movie search` - Search for a movie

 ### Music Commands

 > Utilize Spotify

-- `/music track search` - Search for a track
+- `/music album info` - Get information about an album using direct Spotify ID
 - `/music album search` - Search for an album
+- `/music artist info` - Get information about an artist using direct Spotify ID
 - `/music artist search` - Search for an artist
+- `/music track info` - Get information about a track using direct Spotify ID
+- `/music track search` - Search for a track

 ### External Link Relation Command